-The Whiteface Region of the Adirondacks is located in the High Peaks, which is why the hiking, skiing, and ice climbing here are so exceptional.
+The Whiteface Region of the Adirondacks is located in the famous, awe-inspiring High Peaks, which is why the hiking, skiing, ice climbing, and other activities here are so exceptional.

-Lodging is also special, with a range that might surprise.
+Lodging is also special, with a range of options that might surprise you.
 Use this handy guide to pick the room that's best for you, and start planning your mountain getaway today.
 See you this winter!

 Check our many motels for a great deal.
 Our Adirondack motels are small and family run, and they are clean and comfortable so there are no sacrifices to be made.

 One fine example is Ledge Rock at Whiteface, directly across the road from Whiteface Mountain.
 Choose a one- or two-bedroom suite — they all have refrigerators and microwaves, so it's easy to stretch the food budget.

 In the center of Wilmington is Mountain Brook Lodge, which offers discounts to veterans, firefighters, law enforcement, and EMS personnel.
 They have rooms decorated with an Adirondack theme and a charming gift shop, while dining and Adirondack Chocolates are within walking distance.

 Taking a group trip lets everyone get more for less.
 The Whiteface Region has many places to gather at a low per-person cost, from resorts to rentals.

 A popular choice is the Wilderness Inn II.
 Their grounds have cottages with one, two, or three bedrooms, all with fireplaces and kitchens.
 There's an onsite restaurant with a full range of dining, from shared appetizers to steak and seafood entrees and a full salad bar.
 This is all in a serene wooded setting, only minutes from the ski slopes.

 Stretch out at the Owaissa Club Townhomes.
 Get more bedrooms and bathrooms, a full kitchen, and luxurious Adirondack decor from a local artisan shop.